Soominll/OSS_final/README.md

 The "tweet.py" is a practice code, and the "baseball.py" is an actual code for my project.
 6. If you want your code to be executed regularly, you can make a setting using CRON (In the terminal, type "crontab -e")
 7. Run!
-You can visit my twitter page to see the result.
-(Username: Raspberrybot\_SooMin)
+You can visit my twitter page to see the result => https://twitter.com/RaspberrybotSo1
 <h4>5.
 What is used in the project:</h4>

 1. Shell script